mypreview/Conj/docs/creating-mega-menus.md

 1. Click on the **arrow** icon in the top right-hand corner of the widget to expand it.
 2. At the bottom select **Delete** to remove the widget from the view.

+## Enable And Live Preview

+When the **Enable** checkbox is checked, the mega menus are shown on your site and live preview is available.